-Mathematics Standard

-2 Units in Year 11 leading to either Mathematics Standard 1 or Mathematics Standard 2 in Year 12
+Mathematics Standard 2 Units in Year 11 leading to either Mathematics Standard 1 or Mathematics Standard 2 in Year 12

 The Mathematics Standard Year 11 course is a common course for all students studying the Mathematics Standard syllabus.
-In Year 12 students can elect to study either the Mathematics Standard 1 Year 12 course (Category B) or the Mathematics Standard 2 Year 12 course (Category A).
+In Year 12 students can elect to study either the Mathematics Standard 1 Year 12 course or the Mathematics Standard 2 Year 12 course.

 2 Units of Mathematics Standard 1 in Year 12 Board Developed course.

-This is a category B subject.
 It has an optional HSC Examination.
 Students wanting an ATAR must sit the examination.
-Note: Cannot be combined with English Studies or other Cat B subjects if being used for ATAR purposes.